zmjafary/zmjafary.github.io/content/jobs/Upwork/index.md

 order: 1
 ---

-- Joined TechHub Connect in January 2017, providing training services in exchange for workspace.
-- Organized workshops and provided coaching while working as an O-levels tutor part-time.
-- Collaborated with startups like SenseDigital, Adspace, and Pak Karobar under Plan9 tech incubator.
-- Completed freelance projects pre-graduation both in-person and on Upwork, earning Top Rated status.
+- Completed over 50+ successful freelance projects on Upwork, achieving Top Rated status by delivering high-quality web solutions in Laravel, React, and Vue.js.
+- Collaborated with startups in the Plan9 tech incubator, providing technical support and mentorship, fostering growth for early-stage companies.